Q? Please tell us a bit about Robust Tools

 Q?
 Is it better to buy direct or through one of your dealers?

 - We are happy to work with you either way.
-The price should be the same and shipping will be the same as they all come from our location in Wisconsin.
+The price will be the same and shipping will be the same as they all come from our location in Wisconsin.
 Some dealers stock popular machines here and that may shorten your lead times.
 Some independent dealers may also include extra service, such as a turning lesson or assistance with delivery, as part of the purchase experience.

 Q?
 There is no dealer in my area and I would like to see a lathe in person before purchasing.
 How can that be arranged?